Purchasing a new scale, or any type of measurement equipment is easy with the right help.

 Washdown safe scales are designed to withstand different levels of moisture.
 Some scales can handle splashes, while others can handle pressurized spray.
 So the method you use to clean your workspace should also be factored in when deciding on which scale to purchase.
 Scales are classified using different IP ratings to help users understand the capabilities & limitations of the equipment and whether or not it will stand up to their environment.
 (Click here to view our post on understanding IP ratings).

-How will you physically access your new scale to use it?
+How will you physically access your scale to use it?
 A truck scale requires an approach, typically made of concrete, that allows drivers to direct their vehicle onto the ramp, so don’t forget to consider the associated costs when planning your purchase.

 Do you need the ability to remotely access your scale?
 Remote access allows users to retrieve data while off-site.
 For example, consider a truck scale operation that uses a camera to capture license plate pictures & weighment information.
 Their accounting department could remotely access the scale to pull the daily reports for billing purposes.